 b.
 Prohibition of Forced or Compulsory Labor

-Adequate legislation exists at the state level and in the RS and the Brcko District criminalizing forced or compulsory labor while Federation laws do not criminalize all forced labor activities.
+Adequate legislation exists at the state level and in the RS and the Brcko District criminalizing forced or compulsory labor, while Federation laws do not criminalize all forced labor activities.
 The government did not enforce the law effectively, but there was little verified evidence that forced labor occurred in the country due to the limited number of inspections into forced labor allegations.
-Penalties for violations were generally sufficient to deter violations.
+Penalties for violations were commensurate with those of other serious crimes.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.